tjcchen/jsbridge-review/README.md

   }
 }
 ```
-3. Finally, we deal with jsbridge request, and then execute native method
+3. Finally, we deal with jsbridge request, and then execute native method.

 ### Flow of iOS native code invokes FE javascript code
-1. At the very first place, we define a method mounting to window object in webview
+1. At the very first place, we define a method mounting to window object in webview.
 ```js
 window.handleNativeValue = function(val) {
   document.getElementById('title').innerText = val;
 };
 ```
-2. Afterwards, we invoke `handleNativeValue` method from native code with `stringByEvaluatingJavaScriptFromString`
+2. Afterwards, we invoke `handleNativeValue` method from native code with `stringByEvaluatingJavaScriptFromString`.
 ```swift
  [webView stringByEvaluatingJavaScriptFromString:@"handleNativeValue('message from native code')"];
 ```
-3. Finally, the message 'message from native code' is being successfully passed to FE webview
+3. Finally, the message 'message from native code' is being successfully passed to FE webview.

 ## License
 This project is licensed under terms MIT license.